aayushborkar14/OthelloGymnasium/README.md

 # Gymnasium Othello Environment

-This repository contains an implementation of [Othello](https://en.wikipedia.org/wiki/Othello) with OpenAI [Gymnasium](https://gymnasium.farama.org/index.html) interfaces.
+This repository contains an implementation of OTHELLO - often also called REVERSI - with OpenAI [Gymnasium](https://gymnasium.farama.org/index.html) interfaces.
 This environment is for researchers and engineers who are interested in developing model-based Artificial Intelligence Reinforced Learning algorithms.

 Several simple ready baselines are provided:
 1. Random policy (random moves)